ctuanle/ctuanle/README.md

 **So, don't hesitate to give yourself a lazy moment after hard working.**:notes: :zzz:

-*But personally, first, I need to be more diligent...:joy:*
+*But personally, firstly, I need to be more diligent...:joy:*

 <!--